-LLM inferencing over a table makes an LLM call for every tuple.
+Inferencing a model over a table needs to make a prediction for every tuple.
 This is slow and inefficient.
-If a set of tuples is prompted to the LLM as a batch, it reduces the overall number of LLM calls. \dbname{} takes advantage of DuckDB's vectorization to marshal the user-configurable number of tuple values that fit within the LLM's context.
-The LLM is instructed to produce an array of predictions for each tuple.
-Multi-row prompt marshaling in \dbname{} is enabled alongside prompt deduplication.
+If a set of tuples is batched to the model or prompted to the LLM in one call, it reduces the number of inference calls. \dbname{} takes advantage of DuckDB's vectorization to marshal a user-configurable number of tuple values to the model.
+An LLM is instructed to produce an array of predictions. \dbname{'s} multi-row prompt marshaling is enabled alongside prompt deduplication.
 If an input value of a tuple is already in the cache, the tuple is not included in the batch, but the cached LLM output is returned along with the other tuples in that batch.